 Marcus Wheat, our resident Motion Graphics pro (and award-winning pro at that!) and Interstellar co-creator says of the application: “I get to make things beautiful, to make art.
 I get to put a visual perspective on things that have sometimes never been seen with a human eye; so it’s about making the unseen, seen, and the untouchable, touchable.
 Interstellar is ever evolving and ever growing, and it’s great to see people respond in such a positive way to our creations.”

 Stories about our place in the Universe are stories set within and around spheres; all around us the story of life is read in chapters of our atmosphere, and its fragility in a tale of a pale blue dot.
 Looking up above us, the story of our place in the universe is mapped in the celestial sphere; orbits within orbits; moons, planets and stars all sculpted into near perfect spheres, all balanced against the scale of a Universe, which extends, as the sphere expands endlessly, in all directions to infinity...

 ...
 As we explore ever deeper and are rewarded with ever more stunning vistas, what better medium than an interactive spherical display to make these previously unimaginable realms a reality.
 As Interstellar evolves and expands it will incorporate fully interactive versions of all of the other planets and moons in the Solar System, and why stop there?
 The end result will offer audiences the chance to interact with each and every planet, at their own pace, and will bring these unreachable worlds within touching distance.
 These apps make space a place we can all explore.

 At Pufferfish, our zeal for space and astronomy will always continue to grow.
 The intrigue of space, of other worlds, is something we will continue to translate for our displays with a passion.

-So watch this space, literally, as we continue to explore this thrilling topic!
+So watch this space, literally, as we continue to explore this topic with real Gravi(tas)!